 Our Approach to Teaching

 Polite, respectful behaviour is expected of all students and adults at all times.
 We attend to the routines and structures of our school.
-We hold children to account tirelessly and consistently using whole-school sanctions.
+We hold children to account consistently using whole-school sanctions.

 If children are learning what we want them to learn, then they are by definition making progress.
 Teachers hold themselves to account against this idea.